Ministry of Magic: Wizengamot

-In Order of the Phoenix, about fifty people are present at Harry Potter's hearing, wearing plum-coloured robes embroidered with a silver "W" on the left-hand side of the chest.
+In Order of the Phoenix, about fifty people are present at Harry's hearing.
 During the hearing, the Minister for Magic sits in the middle of the front row and conducts most of the interrogation, while Percy Weasley (the Junior Undersecretary), acts as stenographer.
 Other officials seen at the Wizengamot include the Senior Undersecretary to the Minister and the Head of the Department of Magical Law Enforcement.

-Dumbledore has long – for about 50 years – held the position of Chief Warlock of the Wizengamot.
+Dumbledore had held the position of Chief Warlock of the Wizengamot for about 50 years.
 He was removed at the beginning of the Order of the Phoenix novel and reinstated at the end.
 He remained in that post for one year, until his death at the end of Half-Blood Prince.

 Other offices

 Other offices include the Magical Law Enforcement Squad, which pursues day-to-day law offences; the Misuse of Muggle Artefacts Office, headed by Perkins, and the job in which the reader first sees Arthur Weasley; and the Detection and Confiscation of Counterfeit Defensive Spells and Protective Objects Office, created by Rufus Scrimgeour in Harry Potter and the Half-Blood Prince, into which Mr Weasley is promoted, to be its head.